dzhavat/dzhavat.github.io/uses.md

 This one is not related to front-end development but [I’m more than just a developer](https://dzhavat.github.io/2019/07/28/on-being-more-than-just-a-developer.html).

 * [Garmin Forerunner 245](https://buy.garmin.com/en-US/US/p/628939/) - Just bought it.
 It’s a lot of fun so far.
 * [Garmin Forerunner 630](https://buy.garmin.com/en-US/US/p/516105) - Excellent watch for the casual runner.
-Have been using it for around four years.
 * [Nike Air Zoom Pegasus 35](https://www.nike.com/t/air-zoom-pegasus-35-mens-running-shoe-kX9NZL/942851-600)